 Becoming a Visual Organization: The Power of Data Storytelling

-- Find the needle in a haystack: Learn how new data processing techniques provide valuable opportunities to discover strategic insights and hidden relationships in structured and un-structured data
+- Find the needle in the (data) haystack: Learn how data visualization techniques provide valuable opportunities to discover strategic insights and hidden relationships

 - MEd, Educational Technology, Plymouth State College, New Hampshire

 - BS, Honors, Botany, Plymouth State College, New Hampshire